Eghamarian/sociotherapy/_short/20_delusions.md

 So that’s what it comes down to, <br>
 Look after your goals, and nightmares will look after themselves. <br><br>

-Your eyes, tearful and dry, your lips colourless and blind,<br>
+Your eyes tearful and dry, your lips colourless and blind,<br>
 Go back to your cave,<br>
 No TV for one day,<br>
 The dream you lived while ago,<br>